unifiedjs/unified/readme.md

 #### `processor.Compiler`

 Function handling the compilation of syntax tree to a text.
-Used in the [**stringify**][stringify] phase in the process and invoked with a [`Node`][node] and [`VFile`][file] representation of the document to stringify.
+Used in the [**stringify**][stringify] phase in the process and called with a [`Node`][node] and [`VFile`][file] representation of the document to stringify.

-`Compiler` can be a normal function in which case it must return a `string`: the text representation of the given syntax tree.
+`Compiler` can be a normal function, in which case it must return a `string`: the text representation of the given syntax tree.

-`Compiler` can also be a constructor function (a function with keys in its `prototype`) in which case it’s invoked with `new`.
-Instances must have a `compile` method which is invoked without arguments and must return a `string`.
+`Compiler` can also be a constructor function (a function with keys in its `prototype`), in which case it’s constructed with `new`.
+Instances must have a `compile` method that is called without arguments and must return a `string`.

 ### `processor.run(node[, file][, done])`